Vietnam.vn - Nền tảng quảng bá Việt Nam

 Brothers drop out of school

 The afternoon rain came with thunder and lightning.
-The big boats of Mr. Tran Van To's family were blown into each other by the wind, shaking violently.
+The big boats of Mr. Tran Van To's family were blown by the wind and crashed into each other, shaking violently.
 He and his wife rushed out to anchor the boats close together.
-Mr. To's two children, only 7-8 years old, also climbed onto the roof of the boat, spread a tarpaulin, and tied ropes to shield them from the rain.
-The children, who were only in primary school, were not afraid of that storm, but were very scared when they heard the words "going to school".
+Mr. To's two children, only 7-8 years old, also climbed onto the roof of the boat, spread a tarpaulin, and tied ropes to protect them from the rain.
+The children, who were only in primary school, were not afraid of the storm, but were very scared when they heard the two words "going to school".

 Mr. To's two sons, Bao Nhi (7 years old) and his older brother Bao Long (8 years old), have never been to school.
 In his family, only his wife, Nguyen Thi Lien (32 years old), is literate and is also the one who calculates the sales price.
 They also have a 12-year-old daughter, but she only finished 3rd grade and then dropped out.
 Because the family lives far from school, she goes to school sometimes on and sometimes off, and cannot keep up with her friends.